 THE MEXICAN ERA

 Mexico began its war of independence with Spain in 1810 and finally achieved it in 1821.
-That year the 12.65 km2 Rancho de los Bueyes was granted to Bernardo Higuera and Cornelio Lopez.
+That year, the 12.65 km2 Rancho de los Bueyes was granted to Bernardo Higuera and Cornelio Lopez.
 To the east was Rancho Las Cienegas and Rancho La Cienega o Paso de la Tijera.
 To the west was Rancho La Ballona.
-Augustín Machado and Felipe Talamantes had earlier been granted permission to graze cattle on Rancho La Ballona in 1819, around which time the Machado built an adobe on the banks of the creek which soon flooded and washed away the structure (Ballona Creek was paved by the Army Corps of Engineers in 1935 to prevent further flooding).
+Augustín Machado and Felipe Talamantes had earlier been granted permission to graze cattle on Rancho La Ballona.
+In 1819, not long after Machado had built an adobe on the banks of the creek, it flooded and washed away the structure (Ballona Creek was paved by the Army Corps of Engineers in 1935 to prevent further flooding).
 In 1821, Augustín’s brother Ygnacio and Felipe’s son Tom came on board the operation.
 In 1834, Ygnacio Machado built the Centinela Adobe in what’s now Inglewood.